450 Seventh Avenue

 New York, NY 10123

-Pearl Verma has five years of experience in providing electrical engineering consulting services both regionally and globally.
-She provides CPM scheduling of construction projects, along with analysis and preparation of delay, disruption, and inefficiency claims and disputes, author’s expert reports, and assists with deposition preparation, negotiations, mediation, arbitration, and litigation.
+Pearl Verma has over five years of experience in providing electrical engineering consulting services both regionally and globally.
+She provides analysis and preparation of delay, disruption, and inefficiency claims and disputes, author’s expert reports, and assists with deposition preparation, negotiations, mediation, arbitration, and litigation.
 Prior to CPMI, Pearl was an electrical engineer & instrumentation consultant for a full-service engineering and design firm that served Fortune 500 companies in the pharmaceutical, chemical, biotechnology, and consumer products industries.
-She has experience with preliminary design, detailed advanced design, quality assurance, validation phases, cross-functional cost estimates, developing specifications, and project summaries.
+She has experience with design projects from planning and concept development, through preliminary and detailed design, procurement, construction assistance, commissioning, and qualification.
 She has managed large expansion projects while ensuring standards and practices were met or exceeded.
-Pearl is skilled in writing and reviewing project scopes, cost forecast and accruals, scheduling, building code requirements, shop drawings, RFIs, and construction processes.
-Her project experience includes various types of facilities including manufacturing plants, warehouses, and laboratories for the pharmaceutical, biotech and chemical industries.
-Pearl is pursuing her Master’s in Business Administration at New York University.
+Pearl is skilled in writing and reviewing project scopes, cost forecasts and accruals, scheduling, building code requirements, shop drawings, RFIs, and construction processes.
+Pearl is fluent in Hindi, intermediate in Spanish and Punjabi, and is currently learning Arabic.

 - Rutgers University, B.S., Electrical & Computer Engineering, Minor in Economics